framework-one/cfmljure/README.md

 ### Clojure Script Files

-First off, the filename is unrelated to the contents of the file.
-So in the **cfml/** project folder, under the **src/cfml/** folder, we have **examples.clj** and it declares that it's contents live in the **cfml.examples** namespace - but it could be anything you want.
-A reasonable convention for the namespace is to follow the folder path.
+The convention is that the relative path name of your Clojure script should match the namespace it declares - just like Java, and just like the dotted-path you're already used to in CFML.
+In the **cfml/** project folder, under the **src/cfml/** folder, we have **examples.clj** and it declares that it's contents live in the **cfml.examples** namespace.
 Namespaces are used for packaging code and importing functions between files.

-You load Clojure files into the runtime with the **load()** method which takes a list of script names, relative to the project folder (if specified - otherwise relative to the **clj/** folder). cfmljure automatically appends **.clj** to each file.
+You load Clojure files into the runtime with the **load()** method which takes a list of script names, relative to the project folder (if specified - otherwise relative to the **clj/** folder). **cfmljure** automatically appends **.clj** to each file.
 If you have subfolders, you can just put the paths in the list:

 	clj.load( 'main,account/info,acccount/admin' )